grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/top-tenants.md

 # Top tenants

-This dashboard shows the top tenants based on the criteria that you select.
+This dashboard shows the top tenants based on multiple, built-in criteria.